CaioStoduto-zz/Sortition-with-or-without-specifying-names/README.md

 # Raffle-CMD
-This program is a Raffle with and without names.
+This aplication makes a sortition with or without specifing names.